socialvibe/truex-ads-docs/web_service_ad_api.md

 ```

 ## Using a WSAPI response with the Javascript Client
-Should you want to get the benefits of client-side callbacks and event handling while checking for available activities using the Web Service API, you can do so.
+Should you want to get the benefits of client-side callbacks and event handling while checking for available ads using the Web Service API, you can do so.

-Include the javascript client on your page, and use the `truex.client.prepareActivity` like so:
+Include the javascript client on your page, and use the `truex.client.prepareAd` like so:

 ```html
 <div id='tx_container'></div>